Talk therapy is all about healing conversations with a goal in mind.

 Sometimes intervening in the vicious cycle of negative thinking and feeling will require that we focus on the present moment with the intensity of a stage light or a magnifying glass.

 Gestalt Therapy is one such method that teaches us that full awareness and attention has the potential of resolving an issue in a way that rationalizing about it cannot.
-The goal of Gestalt is to stop living life as if we are on automatic.
+The goal of Gestalt Therapy is to stop living life as if we are on auto-pilot.

 During therapy, clients are often asked questions to help them tune in to their immediate experiences, such as:

-Gestalt Therapy contains many experiments Fritz Perls used to get clients to increase awareness, such as telling them to feel their body (1951).
+Practicing Gestalt Therapy, Fritz Perls used many experiments to get his clients to increase awareness, such as telling them to feel their body (Perls, Hefferline, & Goodman, 1951).

-- Amplification where the client is asked to repeat and exaggerate a particular action, feeling, or expression so that he or she becomes more aware of it.
+Amplification, where the client is asked to repeat and exaggerate a particular action, feeling, or expression so that they become more aware of it.

-- Guided fantasy where the client is asked to visualize either an actual event from the past or a hypothetical situation.
-The therapist then helps the individual to focus on what he or she is thinking, feeling, and doing as they mentally experience this event.
+Guided fantasy, where the client is asked to visualize either an actual event from the past or a hypothetical situation.
+The therapist then helps the individual to focus on what they are thinking, feeling, and doing as they mentally experience this event.

-- Dreamwork where dreams are not interpreted but are acted out in therapy.
-The different parts of a dream are thought to represent different aspects of the individual, so by becoming each part, the individual becomes more aware of the many different sides to his or her personality.
+Dreamwork, where dreams are not interpreted, but acted out in therapy.
+The different parts of a dream are thought to represent different aspects of the individual, so by becoming each part, the individual becomes more aware of the many different sides to their personality.

-- Internal dialogue where the client engages in a dialogue between opposing poles of his or her personality.
+Internal dialogue, where the client engages in a dialogue between opposing poles of their personality.

-- Role-playing where the client dramatizes relevant aspects of his or her existence.
-This may involve taking on the role of a character in his or her life or of a part of the self.
-The empty chair technique is a classic example of role-playing.
+Role-play, where the client dramatizes relevant aspects of their existence.
+This may involve taking on the role of a character in their life or of a part of the self.
+The empty chair technique is a classic example of role-play.

-The empty chair technique where the client sits across from an empty chair and is asked to imagine that someone else, the client himself or herself, or a part of themselves is sitting in that chair.
-The therapist then encourages clients to engage in a conversation with the imaginary person or part of a person.
+The empty chair technique, where the client sits across from an empty chair and is asked to imagine that someone else, the client themself, or a part of themself is sitting in that chair.
+The therapist then encourages the client to engage in a conversation with the imaginary person or part of a person.
 As the conversation progresses, the client alternates roles, switching from one chair to the next accordingly.
-The empty chair technique is often used to enhance clients’ awareness of polarities in their personality so they can work towards integrating them (Perls, & Hefferline, 1951).
+The empty chair technique is often used to enhance clients’ awareness of polarities in their personality so they can work toward integrating them (Perls, Hefferline, & Goodman, 1951).

 A Take-Home Message

-Many accomplished practitioners like Dr. Irvin Yalom, complain that today’s training of therapists does not stress the importance of relationships enough.
+Many accomplished practitioners complain that today’s training of therapists does not stress the importance of relationships enough (e.g., Yalom, 2002).

-His school of through stresses the crucial role of warmth, empathy, and persistent focus on the here-and-now play in psychological healing.
+Yalom’s (2002) school of thought stresses the crucial role that warmth, empathy, and persistent focus on the here-and-now play in psychological healing.